biotope/biotope-boilerplate/README.md

 ### 1. Our helpers

 * `{{> partial}}` - include a handlebars partial.
-Partials are automatically created from components and partial folder. i.e. for the file components/foldername/handlebarsfile.html use the partial identifier foldername/handlebarsfile.
+Partials are automatically created from components and partial folders.
 The partials can be *.hbs or *.html.
+Example: For the file components/foldername/handlebarsfile.html use the partial identifier foldername/handlebarsfile.
 * `{{def variable 'default value'}}` - set a default value for a variable

 @TODO replace these helpers with handelbar equivalent